-Above the notch or below, there’s always a few of those folks who don’t ski.
+Above the notch or below, there’s always a few of those folks who don’t ski and they're left wondering about what to do if you don't ski.
 Maybe it’s too cold, maybe it’s not your thing.
-If your family and friends are skiing at Loon or Cannon, there’s plenty to do right in Lincoln and Franconia Notch but if you want to get out of town and explore, Littleton is well worth the 30 minute trip.
+If your family and friends are skiing at Loon Mountain or Cannon, there’s plenty to do right in Lincoln and Franconia Notch but if you want to get out of town and explore, Littleton is well worth the 30 minute trip.

 Littleton has a Main Street Community with unique shops and restaurants to pop in and out of all on the main strip.
 From small antique shops to clothing boutiques and the world’s largest candy counter!
 Littleton is a must-stop trip if you’ll be in the area for a few days or even on a day trip.
 The League of NH Craftsmen store carries handmade goods from local New Hampshire artisans and they even offer classes and workshops at their studio school.

 You may also be interested in “The Non- Skiers Guide to the White Mountains.”